jamesmehorter/device-theme-switcher/readme.md

 ## Installation

-Install and activate in your WordPress Dashboard 'Plugins > Add New' section by searching for 'Device Theme Switcher'.
+Install and activate in your WordPress Dashboard 'Plugins > Add New' section by searching for 'Device Theme Switcher' or [download from WordPress.org](https://wordpress.org/plugins/device-theme-switcher/).

 After activation you'll have a new menu: 'Appearance > Device Themes'--where you set which theme is given to which visitor device.